330-kpez/ISC/project_5_files/README.md

 In terminal cd into the directory and run: python3 -m http.server 1234

-IF YOU DO NOT RUN THE SERVER, THE PROFILE DATA WON'T WORK/SAVE.
+IF YOU DO NOT RUN THE SERVER, THE PROFILE DATA WON'T SAVE WHEN YOU LEAVE THE PAGE.

 Basic instructions go here.